I am so excited to share today a spring wreath I made from pinecones. Many of you can make this entire wreath with Items you pick up in your yard.

 Each flower had two to three rows of scales.
 And I didn’t use the tops of the pinecones but there is no reason why you couldn’t.

 It took me a few hours.
-Most pine cones netted two flowers.
+Most of the pine cones netted a total of two flowers.

 Painting the pine cones was my favorite part.
-And this is the part where you need to be the most careful.
+And this is the part where you need to pay attention.

 I have two really important color tips for you.
 So be sure to read below.